XLRSeatingBuck-Org/UE-CityEngine/README.md

 ### Play in Editor

-1. Open the main map from `/Maps/`.
+1. Open the main map from `/Maps/Vehicle.umap`.
 2. Click **Play** to test the simulation.

-### Package for Distribution

-1. Go to **File → Package Project → Windows (64-bit)**
-2. Choose a target directory
-3. Wait for the build process to complete

 ---